-Eight slow loris species are currently recognised with a huge diversity out there!
+Eight slow loris species are currently recognised!
 They are found from the Northeast of India to the Philippines.
-Download our id guide here.
 Two closely related slender lorises are found in India and Sri Lanka.
 Many more species are likely to be discovered.

 |Loris lydekkerianus||Mysore slender loris||South India; Sri Lanka||225-320|

 |Loris tardigradus||red slender loris||Sri Lanka||105-170|

 |Nycticebus bengalensis||Bengal slow loris||Burma, Bhutan, Cambodia, China, India, Laos, Thailand, Vietnam||1140-2100|

 |N. coucang||greater slow loris||Sumatra, peninsular Malaysia, Thailand, Singapore||635-850|

 |N. javanicus||Javan slow loris||Indonesia (Java)||750-1150|